0:00

 In reflecting on where our struggle stands today, I identified two major gaps holding us back — both critical to any sovereign movement rooted in statecraft:

 Hard Power: Economic strength.
 Strategic infrastructure.
-Military capability — when the time and global conditions align.
+Military capability.
+Coercion — when the time and global conditions align.
 Without hard power, sovereignty can’t sustain itself.

 Both are necessary.
 Neither can be skipped.
 And our goal is not simply to match the Indian state in these areas — but to exceed it.
 To outperform it economically, outbuild it institutionally, and outshine it ideologically.
 This is the only way forward for a sovereign and self-sustaining Panth.